jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 >
 > The code we shall develop properties for is an implementation of finite maps (from keys to values) as binary search trees.

-Here's the interface of class [`BST`](https://github.com/jlink/property-based-testing/blob/master/pbt-java/src/test/java/how_to_specify_it/bst/BST.java):
+Here's the public interface of class [`BST`](https://github.com/jlink/property-based-testing/blob/master/pbt-java/src/test/java/how_to_specify_it/bst/BST.java):

 ```java